The following is my own view on the subject of Does God care about me?

 When I am feeling troubled and I remember to stop and ask

-cannot diminish God’s joy and God’s joy continues to be available to me.
+My problem cannot diminish God’s joy, and God’s joy continues to be available to me.

 Move to read a prose poem I wrote in which God tells us that we are beautiful.

 Perhaps asking, “Does God care about my suffering?” is the wrong question.

 We have a human need to be understood, and we confuse this with the need to be loved.
 It can be useful to separate the two.

 Would you give up a God who understands your pain in exchange for a God in whose love there is no pain?